 ‘Wawu Divine Hope’ was made in Caden’s hometown

-Although the idea for the film was not a new one to Caden, to try to get it made and secure funding was a last-minute decision.
+Although the idea for the film was not a new one to Caden, trying to get it made and secure funding was a last-minute decision.
 Even with the deadline of Easter fast approaching, incredibly, everything fell into place.

 And though this was the monsoonal wet season and it poured with rain most of the night, in the daytime when it came time to shoot, they had clear skies.
 Being shot in his hometown, Caden had the connection and contacts to help pull it all together.